suvratapte/suvratapte.github.io/_posts/2020-12-31-consistent-hashing-with-clojure.md

 In this case as well, 5 out of 8 keys now have a different node.

 Both of these cases create a really bad situation for our databases.
 Our data is going to be residing on 4 nodes initially.
 Once we add or remove nodes, almost all of the keys are going to get relocated.
-This is going to result into a flurry of cache misses and all the missed requests will go to our databases, creating a hotspot.
+This is going to result in a flurry of cache misses and all the missed requests will go to our databases, creating a hotspot.

 This is clearly undesirable and in extreme situations, this could even take our entire system down.